 My next stop would be Spokane, WA as I headed to La Pine, Oregon to visit my niece and her husband for a day or so.
 Then I’d back track a bit to Keizer, Oregon to visit my old high school buddy.
-I’m still having a ball and I’m not about to let that troublesome fridge ruin my trip.
+I was still having a ball and wasn’t about to let that troublesome fridge ruin my trip.

 My evening unfolded as most do.
 Dinner, blogging, some movie time while downing a couple cool ones, falling asleep as the movie played on… some things never change.
 I climbed into bed and slept very well.

 Day 10, Wednesday, July 18, Butte, Montana to Post Falls, ID via I-90: 315 miles

 My day began under a bit of pressure as I had to get several things done.
 I had to buy ice, I had to dump the holding tanks, and I had to fuel up.
 And I got it all done rather quickly as I began the day’s drive.

 Before leaving Butte’s Walmart store, I fueled up at their pumps.
 I wish more Walmarts had gas stations.

 The start of the drive was soon delayed by construction.
 An old northern states trucker once told me “There are two seasons; snow season and construction season.”
 I believe he was right.
 This was a detour that took all the interstate traffic through a portion of town.
 It was a mess, but in time we were all back on the interstate.